pratheeksh/Deep-Image-Search-Engine/README.md

 and navigate to the port that the frontend is listening on (this will be printed to standard out once everything has started up).

 Note

-The initial run from the root directory would take  a couple of minutes, because the pretrained Alexnet model has to get downloaded from the pytorch website and get pickled to alocal directory.
+The initial run from the root directory would take  a couple of minutes, because the pretrained Alexnet model has to get downloaded from the pytorch website and get pickled to a local directory.
 Subsequent startups would load the pickled model file.

 ## Getting flickr data